jandrvny/lwm2mc-altern/src/wakaama-client/README.md

           +- lwm2mclient.c/h    These files host the necessary code to operate the client
           |                     (contain the main function).
           |
-          +- object.c files     These files host the necessary code to implement the LwM2M
+          +- object_[...].c     These files host the necessary code to implement the LwM2M
-          |                     objects associated with the client.
+          |                     objects associated to the client.
           |
           +- tools/             This directory contains the code implementing MbedTLS
                 |               instead of TinyDTLS.
 The included files are based on the